hyeladee/operations-center/README.md

 # Operations Center

-**A lightweight, modular Django suite** for tracking car hires, hotel bookings, office expenses, and overall operations.
+**A lightweight, modular Django suite** for tracking car hires, hotel bookings, office expenses, and overall operations, protected with a strong authentication system.

 ---